Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Controlling MS Optical Properties via FC Generation

 \section{Controlling MS Optical Properties via FC Generation}

-The most intuitive and technically straightforward approach to rapidly changing the refractive index of a solid material is to use a laser beam to produce high densities of free electron-hole carriers.
+The most intuitive and technically straightforward approach to rapidly modulating the refractive index of a solid material is to use a laser beam to generate high carrier densities.
 The process of free carrier generation can be further enhanced by using resonant dielectric or semiconductor metasurfaces.
-Nonlinear light-matter interactions inside such metasurfaces are significantly enhanced by the combination of the local field enhancement at the "hot spots" with a high-quality factor ($Q$) resonance that traps light for long time periods\cite{Maxim2019NatComm,Maxim2023NatComms}.
-Moreover, dielectric metasurfaces have significantly higher optical damage thresholds compared to their plasmonic counterparts, which suffer higher ohmic losses \cite{Wu_Shvets_2014NatComm, Yuri2018NanoLett}.
-Thus, an all-dielectric high-$Q$ metasurface with a tunable resonance via localized free-electron generation by an intense laser pulse -- including the pump-probe format, where the pump produces the carriers while the probe beam experiences the resulting change of the metasurface properties\cite{Ge_Opt2020} -- is a promising platform for temporal photonics.
-In the following sections, we introduce a metasurface-based approach that utilizes spatially localized free carrier generation to manipulate the spectral position of the metasurface resonance.
+Nonlinear light-matter interactions inside such metasurfaces are significantly enhanced by the combination of the local field enhancement at the \enquote{hot spots} with a high-quality factor ($Q$) resonance that traps light for long time periods \cite{Maxim2019NatComm, Maxim2023NatComms}.
+Moreover, dielectric metasurfaces have significantly higher optical damage thresholds compared to their plasmonic counterparts, which suffer higher ohmic losses \cite{Wu_Shvets_2014NatComm, Yuri2018NanoLett} and have higher local field enhancement due to the plasmonic resonance, which would, in turn, render them more susceptible to damage.
+Thus, an all-dielectric high-$Q$ metasurface with a tunable resonance via localized free-electron generation by an intense pump pulse and the probe experiences the resulting change of the metasurface properties \cite{Ge_Opt2019}.
+In the following sections, we introduce a metasurface-based approach that uses spatially localized free-carrier generation to tune the metasurface resonance frequency.